+D4.
 Issuer documentation

-Green Bond Framework: Information provided by the issuer which describes how each of the requirements in the Climate Bonds Standard will be met by the issuer for the relevant bond, loan or other debt instrument, or program of bonds, loans or other debt instruments.
-This information is often presented using the four core components of the Green Bond Principles (use of proceeds, selection of projects & assets, management of proceeds, reporting).
+D4.1 Green Bond Framework: Information provided by the issuer which describes how the requirements in the Climate Bonds Standard will be met by the issuer for the relevant bond, loan or other debt instrument, or program of bonds, loans or other debt instruments.
+This information is often presented using the five core components of the Green Bond Principles (use of proceeds, selection of projects & assets, management of proceeds, reporting, and external review).
+The contents of the Green Bond Framework are further defined in clause 4.1.

 Note 1: The Green Bond Framework is an important part of the Certification Process.
 It is the primary reference for the verifier when undertaking the verification process and must be provided to the Climate Bonds Standard Board as one of the certification documents.
-See Part D of the Climate Bonds Standard for further detail.
+See Part D of the Climate Bonds Standard for further detail on how the Green Bond Framework document is used in the Certification Process.

-Note 2: Issuers are encouraged to disclose their Green Bond Frameworks or relevant summaries to the market.
-This is in line with market best practice and will also enable Bonds to be eligible for key market indices and green bond funds.
-For example, some major green bond index providers undertake a review of the Issuer's Green Bond Framework as part of their analysis and inclusion screening.
+Note 2: Issuers are required to disclose their Green Bond Frameworks or relevant summaries to the market.
+This is in line with market best practice and also enables Certified Bonds to be eligible for key market indices, green bond funds and regional standards such as the proposed EU Green Bond Standard.